mojaloop/contrib-pisp-demo-svc/docs/design/mojaloop_integration.md

 asynchronously.
 Even though it takes only several seconds on average, we still need to prepare for the indefinite time characteristic of asynchronous messages.
 As a result, PISP demo server needs to register its URL so that Mojaloop knows where to make the callback once the reply is ready.
-For example, Mojaloop needs to know the endpoint of the PISP server that is ready to handle `PUT /parties/{Type}/{ID}` callback from Mojaloop following a previous request of `GET /parties/{Type}/{ID}` to perform a party lookup.
+For example, Mojaloop needs to know the endpoint that is ready to handle `PUT /parties/{Type}/{ID}` callback from Mojaloop following a previous request of `GET /parties/{Type}/{ID}` by the PISP server to perform a party lookup.

 The following are the callback URLs that need to be registered by the PISP demo server:
 - `PUT /participants`